nasa/concept-tagging-api/README.md

 ```
 See [here](https://docs.gunicorn.org/en/stable/design.html#async-workers) for more information about design considerations for these gunicorn settings.

+## AWS Notes
+If you run this on a cloud service and run an upgrade on everything out of date for security reasons, you may need to run `sudo service docker stop`
+and then `sudo service docker start` to get docker going again.
+You'll also have to find the docker container that you had last running and restart it.

 #### Using Local Python
 With the requirements installed and the model files in place, you can now run the service with python locally.